What type of content do you primarily create?

 4. Ask questions you want to know the answers to

-Set the tone and show your by indulging your curiosity and ask questions that go beyond what others have asked.
+Set the tone and show your curiosity by asking questions that go beyond what others have asked.
 After soaking up everything about them, what do you still want to know?
 What about this person inspires you?
 Ask about the mistakes they made while doing something you like, or what helped them overcome a challenge that you face, too.
 Your own genuine interest will prompt interesting personal interview questions, energize the conversation, and make things more compelling for your audience.

 5. Avoid yes-or-no questions

-If you ask a question that can be answered with a simple “yes” or “no” answer, you risk not learning anything new.
+If you ask a question that can be answered with a simple "yes" or "no" answer, you risk not learning anything new.
 Open-ended questions will get a better answer because they give your interviewee the space to answer the way they want.
+What makes a good interview question?
 Remember your interrogative pronouns and ask who? what? when? where? why? and how?
-Instead of “Did you always want to be an actor?” ask “What sparked your love of acting?” or “When did you first know you wanted to be an actor?”
+Instead of "Did you always want to be an actor?" ask "What sparked your love of acting?" or "When did you first know you wanted to be an actor?"

 Try to get them to tell stories, and let them tell them on their own terms.
-A simple “what happened?” can elicit all sorts of interesting insights.
-The phrase “tell me about…” signals you want to hear their perspective.
-Getting them talking like this can reveal all sorts of new details and information that you can then follow up on.
+A simple "what happened?" can elicit all sorts of interesting insights.
+The phrase "tell me about…" signals you want to hear their perspective.
+Getting them talking like this can reveal all sorts of new details and information that you can then follow up on with more specific questions.

-6. Don’t be afraid to ask the dumb questions
+6. Don't be afraid to ask simple questions

 7. Plan your follow-up questions

-Follow-ups are indispensable in a good interview.
+Follow-ups are indispensable when learning how to come up with interview questions.
 By asking clear, specific questions and simple follow-ups, you can usually avoid long-winded answers that knock the discussion off course.
 Follow-ups also help you and your guest reflect upon and analyze their answers.
-Try a simple “how?” or “tell me more,” anytime you want to dig deeper into an idea.
-You don’t necessarily have to list follow-ups when writing your interview questions, but it can help you stay organized if you at least mark the spots you think will benefit from extra questioning.
+Try a simple "how?" or "tell me more," anytime you want to dig deeper into an idea.
+You don't necessarily have to list follow-ups when writing your interview questions, but it can help you stay organized if you at least mark the spots you think will benefit from extra questioning.

 Cap off your interview by asking "is there anything I didn't ask that you'd like to talk about?"
 This works in a variety of interview situations and ensures that your interviewee gets to accomplish their own goal for the interview.
 You never know what little nuggets of information your guest hasn't had a chance to reveal.